J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
 Crawford At The Plate

-- In 25.3% of his games this season, Crawford has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.
+- In 25.0% of his games this year, Crawford has driven in at least one run.
+In eight of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.